On Logic Gates with Complex Numbers: Introduction

+where $u$ and $y$ are the input and output of the system, and $x$ denotes the state of the system.
+The connection between \ref{memristive1}, \ref{memristive2} and \ref{R}, \ref{Q} is achieved by assigning $R(t+1)=y(t+1)$, $Q(t+1)=x(t+1)$, and $u=S(t)$.
+Therefore, for each value of $t$, we can realize the memristive system as a computational model.
+The same procedure can be applied to any other dynamical system.
+5mm According to quantum mechanics, subatomic particles behave like waves propagating in spacetime.
+The wave-particle duality was proposed by de Broglie \cite{waves}.
+The de Broglie wavelength $\lambda$ associated with a particle is

 where $h$ is Planck's constant and $p$ is the particle's momentum.
 In the Davisson-Germer experiment, electrons scattered by the surface of a crystal of nickel metal produced a diffraction pattern similar to waves\footnote{C. Davisson and L. H. Germer, \emph{Phys.
 Rev.} {\bf 30} (1927) 705}.
 Interestingly, changing diffraction patterns, as we shall see in the incoming sections, are intimately connected to the operations of logic gates.
-5mm The correspondence between oscillatory behavior and logic gates computation is assured mathematically by writing logic gates in terms of complex differential operators acting on analytic functions.
-Oscillatory systems are omnipresent in the universe.
+Physical quantities such as the position and momentum are expressed in terms of periodic functions in time.
+From the very basic level, varying complex numbers with respect to $t$ give wave-like behavior since $z_{i}(t)=|z_{i}|e^{i\theta(t)}= |z_{i}|(\cos\theta(t)+i\sin\theta(t))$.
+This suggests the possibility of building logical components based on the distinct vibrational states of particles.
+5mm In this article, we formulate logic gates in terms of holomorphic variables.
+This was inspired by the holomorphic representation of quantum mechanics.
+However, this formulation can be used for any dynamical system described by a set of holomorphic functions.
+The state functions in quantum systems have a different pattern comparing with classical systems.
+The correspondence between oscillatory behavior and logic gates computation is assured mathematically by writing logic gates in terms of complex differential operators acting on holomorphic functions.
+Oscillatory systems are omnipresent in universe.
 Some notable examples are the attractor cycle oscillators, rotors, neural oscillation patterns in the brain, synchronized chaos, and Josephson junctions.
 Other examples in biology and physics can be read from \cite{Winfree,Strogatz}.